cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. note::

    Optional outputs do not affect *triggering*.
-They just tell the scheduler what to do with the task if it finishes without completing the output.
+They just tell the scheduler what to do with the task if it reaches a :term:`final status` without completing the output.

    This graph triggers ``bar`` if ``foo`` succeeds, and does not trigger ``bar`` if ``foo`` fails: